raer0/containarr/README.md

 ### IMPORTANT
   - Please check GLUETUN above for information on configuring your VPN.
+  - Until v0.1.2, you will need to reconfigure the default volume setup.
+Check issue #8 (https://github.com/ray-rock/containarr/issues/8) for more info.

 ### Prerequisites:
   - An intermediate understanding of Docker and docker-compose and how to configure a compose file.
   - A working docker installation